 The query to run against the database.

-A list of arguments for the query to be resolved for each message batch.
+A list of arguments for the query to be resolved for each message.
 This field supports interpolation functions.

 A codec to determine how resulting rows are converted into messages.

-When a query returns rows they are serialised according to a chosen codec, and the batch contents are replaced with the serialised result.
+When a query returns rows they are serialised according to a chosen codec, and the message contents are replaced with the serialised result.

 The resulting rows are serialised into an array of JSON objects, where each object represents a row, where the key is the column name and the value is that columns value in the row.